korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 * It can't be used in field declarations on a class.
 * It can't be used in method signatures, either as a parameter type or a return type.
 * It can't be used without an assignment, because the type can't be inferred in that case.
-* It can't be assigned a null literal, again because a type can't be inferred in that case.
+* It can't be assigned a null literal again because a type can't be inferred in that case.

 Are you still confused about the difference between run-time and compile-time typing?
 You can think of the compile time type as the declared type.